List of FC Dinamo București players

-Dinamo București is a Romanian professional association football club based in Bucharest, who currently plays in the Liga I. The club's first team has competed in the first tier of Romanian football in its entire existence.
-Since playing their first competitive match, many players have made a competitive first-team appearance for the club, of whom almost the following players have made at least 100 appearances (including substitute appearances) in Liga I.
+Dinamo București is a Romanian professional association football club based in Bucharest, who currently plays in the Liga I. The club's first team has competed in the first tier of Romanian football almost its entire existence (with the exception of the 2022–23 season played in Liga II).
+Since their first match in 1948, many players have made a competitive first-team appearance for the club.

+The following players have made at least 100 appearances (including substitute appearances) for Dinamo in the Romanian leagues.

 Dinamo's record appearance-maker is Cornel Dinu, who made 454 appearances between 1966 and 1983.
 Ionel Dănciulescu has made the second most appearances with 355.